hknutzen/Netspoc/technical.markdown

 another hop interface, while for next hop interface r5.n5, cluster2 is reachable.

-{% include image.html src="./images/set_routes_in_zone-optimization.png" title="In-Zone routing information:" description="In every border interface of the zone, information about reachable networks and the hop interfaces leading to these networks is stored." %}
+{% include image.html src="./images/set_routes_in_zone-optimization.png" title="Optimize DFS at next hop interfaces:" description="Clustering networks reachable from a hop interface without crossing other hop interfaces prevents traversing these networks more than once." %}

 When the main depth first search is conducted, there is no need to process all networks of a cluster repeatedly.
 Instead, whenever an